Reputation management is at the heart of what comms and PR professionals do.

 To demonstrate the value of their input and to ensure effort is being directed well, comms teams also need to be able to measure brand reputation and report on it.

 Lauren Jane Heller, Director of Communications at venture capital firm Real Ventures, implemented AI to remove the worry over keeping on top of everything and streamline media monitoring.

 “There was so much information constantly coming,” she said of starting the role without the benefit of an AI solution in place.
 “It was the responsibility of having to get the right things onto social media, into our newsletter, communicate it with our team, make sure that everybody was as excited as they should be about the different things that were happening so it was sort of a low level panicked feeling most of the time.

 “Since we started using Signal AI to keep track of all the media monitoring and help us to compile our newsletter and our social media, I have been able to focus more of my attention and energy on our branded content, so what we’re putting out there and really helping the tech ecosystem in Canada, helping our entrepreneurs build better companies essentially so spending more time doing thought leadership kind of work.

 “We were looking at hiring two interns in communications.
-One who would be more focused on marketing and one who would be more focused on PR and after I looked at the Signal platform I realised we wouldn’t really need the PR person because we wouldn’t need a person to sit and sift through all of the content.
+One who would be more focused on marketing and one who would be more focused on PR.
+After I looked at the Signal platform, I realized we wouldn’t really need the PR person because we wouldn’t need a person to sit and sift through all of the content.
 We would have a platform doing it for us.”

 Discover more about what Signal AI’s reputation management platform can do for you.